ParallelMaths/parallel/pages/8-13-chrismaths.md

 The method we use is to split our choice of how to arrange the tiles into a sequence of independent choices, and to count the number of different ways in which we can make these choices.

 The first choice is to decide the colour of the two tiles with the same colour.
 There are 3 ways to choose this colour.
-Once we have made this choices, we have no further choice of colours as we must have one tile of each of the two other colours.
+Once we have made this choice, we have no further choice of colours as we must have one tile of each of the two other colours.

 We now need to count the number of different ways to place the four tiles in a row after we have chosen their colours.